NeelPatel75/Neel_Patel_COMP383_PipelineProject2026/README.md

 #### 4. Local BLAST identification against the Betaherpesvirinae subfamily.

 ## Instructions on how to run the code:
-#### 1. The following tools are required to run the pipeline:
-#### Copy and paste the following in the terminal.
-    conda create -n pipeline_env -c bioconda -c conda-forge \
-    snakemake bowtie2 spades blast-plus biopython datasets -y
-#### Activate the environment by pasting the following into the terminal.
-    conda activate pipeline_env

-#### 2. Next, clone the pipeline to the local environment using the following in the terminal.
+#### First, clone the pipeline to the local environment using the following in the terminal.
     git clone https://github.com/NeelPatel75/Neel_Patel_COMP383_PipelineProject2026.git
     cd Neel_Patel_COMP383_PipelineProject2026

-#### 3. There is test_data included so that the pipeline runs in a timely manner.
+#### Then install the following tools required to run the pipeline:
+#### Copy and paste the following in the terminal to create a conda environment.
+    conda create -n pipeline_env -y
+    conda activate pipeline_env
+#### Then copy this to the terminal, install all of the necessary packages and programs.
+    conda install -c bioconda -c conda-forge snakemake bowtie2 spades blast biopython ncbi-datasets-cli -y
-###### Note: the user can change the name of the final file by editing the input and output in the Snakefile.
+###### Note: the user can change the name of the final file by editing the input and output in the Snakefile ( Not necessary).
-#### 4. Once the changes above have been made, it is time to run the pipeline
+#### 3. Once the environment is set up, it is time to run the pipeline
 #### First, make sure all of the old files created in the pipeline are deleted so that snakmake starts fresh.
-To do so past the following in the terminal:
+To do so paste the following in the terminal:
     rm -rf mapped/ spades/ ref/ reports/ blast_db/ rm nohup.out
     rm -rf .snakemake/